rockycookie/cisco-certs/note/Security/Router/ACL.md

     1. inbound ACLs filter packets
     2. lookup routing table and make forwarding decisions
     3. outbound ACLs filter packets
+- port numbers can only be specified with TCP or UDP protocols in access control lists

 ## Types
 - Standard numbered ACLs (1–99)